bramborman/NotifyPropertyChangedBase/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE.md)

 NotifyPropertyChangedBase provides you an easy to use base class that helps you implement the `INotifyPropertyChanged` interface which can help you in many cases, whether are you developing WPF, Console, UWP or any other app.

+### Pre-release
+If you want to get updates more frequently and you don't mind about the possibility of experiencing some bugs with this library sometimes, you can download the pre-release version of NotifyPropertyChangedBase.